OxWearables/ukb_download_and_prep_template/prep_participant_data/README.md

    `output_filename.csv` has columns named according to the variable name, and categorical variables are recoded according to the Data Dictionary.

 Note under this basic usage several defaults are used:
-- The default behaviour is to use the first measurement from the first assessment visit: this works well for most things, but not for everything (e.g. certain columns like blood pressure had multiple measurements taken as standard, which you may wish to use).
+- The default behaviour is to use the first measurement from the first assessment visit: this works well for most things, but not for everything (e.g. certain columns like blood pressure standardly had multiple measurements taken, which you may wish to use).
 - Coding of categorical variables is based on UK Biobank's data dictionary.
 - Renaming of variables is automatic based on the variable name.
 This generally works well but can lead to slightly cryptic outputs for variables with long or convoluted names.
 - No derived variables are produced (variables derived from more than one existing variable).